I want to beg you; don’t listen to Fury, don’t fight him – Funny Bone advises AJ

 “If anybody has AJ (Anthony Joshua) number I want to quickly talk to him as a brother to a friend.
 I’m sure you saw the fight last night.

 “You saw what happened to our Edo brother Deontay ‘Odion’ Wilder.
 You saw what happened to him.
-You know you are out Ogun State brother too, from Ijebu.
+You know you are our Ogun State brother too, from Ijebu.

 “I want to beg you; don’t listen to Fury o… Don’t fight him o.
 As soon as you defeat Usyk to reclaim your belts, come to Nigeria we will host you.”